 How are we going to deal with increased competition in the future?
 By ensuring that we continue to listen carefully to our customers and provide them better implementations and use of our technology.
 By ensuring that for every dime our customers spend with us, they receive at least a dollar’s worth of value and by ensuring that this value increases over time.

-Are there other product lines, other markets that you want to enter?
+Are there other product lines, or other markets that you want to enter?

 Absolutely.
 Expanding our product line and enhancing our platform are key to executing our double- and triple-next plans.